UPF Q&A

 - Be needed to implement the activities, and

-- Have a significant role in the partnership.
+- Have a meaningful role in the partnership.

 In the partnership agreement, all partners approve the project plan in writing.
 In this agreement, partners state that they agree on the following: